dmorse/pscfpp/README.md

 spherical geometries, as indicated by the subdirectory names.
 One or more example is given for each geometry.

 Subdirectory examples/pc contains examples for the pscf_pc CPU program.
-Top level subdirectories of examples/pc named scf/ and fts/ contain examples of SCFT and PS-FTS calculations, respectively.
+Top level subdirectories of examples/pc named scf and fts contain examples of SCFT and PS-FTS calculations, respectively.
 Top level subdirectories of directory examples/pc/scf contain examples of input files for SCFT calculations performed on different types of physical system.
 For example,